ctaylo21/TypescriptReactBoilerplate/README.md

 Writing tests should be easy, and you should be able to run them in any environment.
 Write a test, see it fail, write the code to make it pass, then rinse and repeat.

 Are you at terminal warrior?
-Jumpstart has you covered.
-Even if you testing DOM functionality, you'll never have to leave the command line.
+JumpStart has you covered.
+Even if you are testing DOM functionality, you'll never have to leave the command line.

 Do you want to verify your tests work in the browser?
-That's supported out of the box.
+That's also supported out of the box.

-The supported `npm` commands will watch your source and automatically reload your tests so feedback is __automatic__ and __fast__.
+The provided `npm` commands will watch your source and automatically reload your tests so feedback is __automatic__ and __fast__, just like it should be.

 ## Usage